crazydevz/crazydevz/README.md

 ### Hi there 👋, I'm Talha Iqbal
 #### Full Stack Developer
 I am Talha from Pakistan.
 I work as a freelance web developer with hands-on experience in the MERN stack.
-I love to leatn something new daily, I'm currently focusing on React and open to full-time job opportunities to improve my skills and expertise.
+I am always curious to learn something new everyday, and solve real-world problems.
+I'm currently focusing on React and open to full-time job opportunities to improve my skills and expertise.

 ## Skills & Experience
 * React & React Native